TruncatedDinoSour/armour/doc/d/SNAPI-0.md

 -   0x00 to 0x3f - Information: The request was received, continuing process.
 -   0x40 to 0x7f - Success: The request was successfully received, understood, and accepted.
 -   0x80 to 0xbf - Client error: The request contains bad syntax or cannot be fulfilled.
-See the packet's plain-text for more details.
+See the packet is plain-text for more details.
 -   0xc0 to 0xff - Server error: The server failed to fulfil an apparently valid request.
-See the packet's plain-text for more details.
+See the packet is plain-text for more details.

 | Status | Name            | Fatal | Content                                                    | Description                                                                                          |
 | ------ | --------------- | ----- | ---------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |